cmpmolonc/BC/README.md

 | Discovery | 118 | 466 | 268 | 87 | 58 |
 | Validation | 213 | 255 | 224 | 153 | 144 |

-*Table B. METABRIC PAM50 molecular subtype classifications*
+*Table C. METABRIC PAM50 molecular subtype classifications*

 PAM50 classification of samples within the GSE6532 dataset were conducted using molecular.subtyping function of the R [AIMS](https://bioconductor.org/packages/release/bioc/html/AIMS.html) library.
 Sample assigments were designated using the whole dataset and assignments confirmed by re-running the classification individually for each batch of samples.